 It's always a good idea to ask about the deposit before renting and determine how much money is needed up front so you can adjust your budget accordingly.
-Some companies will place a hold on your credit card for a certain amount when you rent the truck, so if you're using a card to put down your deposit make sure the hold will not affect your ability to make other transactions.
+Some companies will place a hold on your credit card for a certain amount when you rent the truck; so if you're using a card to put down your deposit make sure that it doesn't affect your ability to make other transactions.

-4. Does my own insurance protect me while operating this rental truck, or am I required to purchase separate insurance?
+4. Does my own insurance protect me while operating the rental truck, or am I required to purchase separate insurance?

 Your insurance protection while driving a rental truck will depend on what kind of auto insurance coverage you currently have.
-Some auto insurance companies will also protect you while driving a rental, as long as the rental truck fits a certain set of requirements.
+Some auto insurance companies will also protect you while driving a rental truck, as long as it fits a certain set of requirements.
 Also, some credit card companies will offer additional protection if you use their card to pay for the rental.
 Before you rent, contact your auto insurance company to see if you are covered by them, and also check your home insurance policy to make sure your belongings will also be covered while they're on the truck.

 5. What kind of insurance and protection plans does the rental company offer?

-Each rental company will offer their own protection plans for anyone who is not already covered by their auto insurance or home insurance, or people who would like additional protection on their belongings.
-These packages are optional and are not required to rent the truck.
-However, it's a good idea to ask about them before renting to see if you could potentially benefit.
+Each rental company will offer their own protection plans for anyone who is not already covered by their auto insurance or home insurance and to people who would like additional protection on their belongings.
+Although these packages are optional, it's a good idea to ask about them before renting to see if you could have a potential benefit.
 These insurance plans are typically offered in stages with increasing levels of protection, depending on how much you choose to pay.

 6. What size trucks do you have available and can I reserve a specific size for my move?

 The size of the truck that you rent is one of the most important decisions you'll make for your move.
-If you get a truck that's too small, you'll have to make more trips than you intended.
-When in doubt, it's always better to go bigger and err on the side of caution.
-Ask the rental company about which sizes they offer and which they suggest for your particular move.
+Getting a small truck would mean making multiple trips to move all the items, while a bigger truck would impose risk on the safety of your packed goods.
+Ask the rental company about what sizes they offer, and which one do they suggest for your particular move.

 7. What are terms for the length of time you can rent the trucks?
 Do you rent trucks by the hour or do you offer long-term rental leases?

-Are you renting the truck for a few hours to get your furniture from one place to another or do you need it for a longer period of time?
+The duration for which you need a rental truck depends on the number of items you are moving.
 You'll need to know the company's rental terms, how long they allow customers to rent their trucks, and whether they charge by the hour, by mileage or a flat-rate.

 9. What should I do if something happens with the truck during the move or if there is a problem with the vehicle?

 Moving is difficult--and so is driving a big rental truck when you're used to driving compact sedans.
-Unfortunately, people make mistakes and accidents happen all the time, so it's a good idea to know what you should do if an accident occurs and the truck is damaged.
+So, it's a good idea to know what you should do if the truck gets damaged or breaks down during transit.